-- (i) If the Grower is registered or required to be registered for GST, amounts of outgoing would need to be adjusted as relevant for GST (for example, input tax credits): Division 27. - (ii) The Fixed Management Fee, Deferred Management Fee, Licence Fee, RE Fee, Operating Fee, and interest on loans with Macquarie Bank Limited (MBL) are deductible under section 8-1 in the income year that the relevant fee is incurred. - (iii) This Ruling does not apply to Growers who choose to prepay fees or who choose, or who are required to prepay interest under a loan agreement (see paragraphs 99 to 103 of this Ruling).
-Subject to certain exclusions, amounts that are prepaid for a period that extends beyond the income year in which the expenditure is incurred may be subject to the prepayment provisions in sections 82KZME and 82KZMF of the ITAA 1936.
-Any Grower who prepays such amounts may request a private ruling on the taxation consequences of their participation in the Project. - (iv) For the financial year ending 30 June 2010, the Grower will pay a Licence Fee of \$440 per annum.
-For the 2009-10 income year only the allowable deduction for the Licence Fee is \$36.67 per Almond Lot per month, or part thereof, for the period from when Macquarie Alternative Assets Management Limited (MAAML) contractually accepts an application until midnight 30 June 2010.

-- (v) The deductibility or otherwise of interest arising from agreements entered into with financiers other than MBL, is outside the scope of this Ruling.
+- If the Grower is registered or required to be registered for GST, amounts of outgoing would need to be adjusted as relevant for GST (for example, input tax credits): Division 27. - (ii) The Fixed Management Fee, Variable Management Fee, Licence Fee, RE Fee and interest on loans with Macquarie Bank Limited (MBL) are deductible under section 8-1 in the income year that the relevant fee is incurred. - (iii) This Ruling does not apply to Growers who choose to prepay fees or who choose, or who are required to prepay interest under a loan agreement (see paragraphs 98 to 102 of this Ruling).
+Subject to certain exclusions, amounts that are prepaid for a period that extends beyond the income year in which the expenditure is incurred may be subject to the prepayment provisions in sections 82KZME and 82KZMF of the Income Tax Assessment Act 1936 (ITAA 1936).
+Any Grower who prepays such amounts may request a private ruling on the taxation consequences of their participation in the Project. - (iv) The deductibility or otherwise of interest arising from agreements entered into with financiers other than MBL, is outside the scope of this Ruling.
 Prepayments of interest to any lender, including MBL, are not covered by this Product Ruling.
-Growers who enter into agreements with other financiers and/or prepay interest may request a private ruling on the deductibility of the interest incurred. - (vi) The Loan Establishment Fee payable to MBL is a borrowing expense and is deductible under section 25-25.
+Growers who enter into agreements with other financiers and/or prepay interest may request a private ruling on the deductibility of the interest incurred.

+- (v) The Loan Establishment Fee payable to MBL is a borrowing expense and is deductible under section 25-25.
 It is incurred for borrowing money that is used or is to be used during that income year solely for income producing purposes.
 The deduction is spread over the period of the loan or over five years, whichever is shorter.
-The deductibility or otherwise of borrowing costs arising from loan agreements entered into with financiers other than MBL is outside the scope of this Ruling. - (vii) Almond Trees are a 'horticultural plant' as defined in subsection 40-520(2).
+Where the Loan Establishment Fee is less than \$100, the whole of the borrowing expense is deductible in the year in which it is incurred.
+The deductibility or otherwise of borrowing costs arising from loan agreements entered into with financiers other than MBL is outside the scope of this Ruling. - (vi) Almond Trees are a 'horticultural plant' as defined in subsection 40-520(2).
 As Growers hold the land under a lease or a licence, one of the conditions in subsection 40-525(2) is met and a deduction for 'horticultural plants' is available under paragraph 40-515(1)(b) for their decline in value.
 The deduction for the Almond Trees is determined using the formula in section 40-545 and is based on the capital expenditure incurred that is attributable to their establishment.
 Since the Almond Trees have an 'effective life' greater than 13 but fewer than 30 years, for the purposes of section 40-545, this results in a straight line write off at a rate of 13%.
 The deduction is allowable when the Almond Trees enter their first commercial season (section 40-530, item 2).
 MAAML will notify the Grower when their Almond Trees enter their first commercial season and the amount that may be claimed.